christophevg/christophe.vg/technology/_posts/2011-01-01-Raspberry_Pi.markdown

 1. Go into the configuration tool and disable serial support: `sudo raspi-config`, go into `5 Interfacing Options`, then select `P6 Serial` and acknowledge you want to disable serial.
 2. Now, one more step is needed, because else you won't find any serial ports: edit `/boot/config.txt` and add `enable_uart=1`.
 3. ALSO add `core_freq=250` to the same `/boot/config.txt`, or else the handling of the data with base its baudrate on a variable clock speed ()?!)
-(See [http://raspberrypi.stackexchange.com/questions/45570/](http://raspberrypi.stackexchange.com/questions/45570/) for some background information).
+(See {% include external link="http://raspberrypi.stackexchange.com/questions/45570/" title="http://raspberrypi.stackexchange.com/questions/45570/" %} for some background information).
 4. reboot

 Now, after installing e.g. `screen`, you can access UART using e.g. `screen /dev/ttyS0`.